- University of Florida

-She has trained more than 200 journalists in multimedia skills (at the Miami Herald, Orlando Sentinel, Montreal Gazette, Austin American-Statesman, various state newspaper associations, the Nieman Fellows at Harvard, two National Writers Workshops, and several Poynter seminars).
-She has conducted journalism training or given presentations in Argentina, Britain, Bulgaria, Canada, the Czech Republic, Denmark, Italy, the Netherlands, Russia, Switzerland, Vietnam and Thailand.
+She has trained more than 400 professional journalists in online and digital skills workshops.
+She has conducted journalism training or given presentations in Argentina, Britain, Bulgaria, Canada, the Czech Republic, Denmark, Indonesia, Italy, Laos, the Netherlands, Russia, Singapore, South Africa, Switzerland, Vietnam and Thailand.

 Before moving to Florida, she was a copy editor for 11 years.
 She worked on the Metro desk at The Washington Post and at Time magazine in New York.
 In 1994, she was the first content developer at Digital Ink, The Washington Post’s first online newspaper.